 - The essay section of the SAT syllabus helps the university determine your reading, writing, and analytical skills simultaneously.

-- This section is panned out in a manner where you will be expected to read a 650-700 words long passage, after reading the passage you will have to analyze how the author builds the argument and write it in a coherent manner in a 50-minute duration.
+- This section is panned out in a manner where you will be expected to read a 650-700 words long passage, after reading the passage you will have to analyze how the author builds the argument and write it coherently in a 50-minute duration.

-- While preparing for this section, it is important that you understand how to develop an analytical approach to reading the paragraph so that you can write an analysis that is not tainted by your personal opinion or bias.
+- While preparing for this section, you must understand how to develop an analytical approach to reading the paragraph so that you can write an analysis that is not tainted by your personal opinion or bias.

 - This can only be mastered through continuous practice.
-Also, by engaging with articles of different authors helps you get a better idea about how different authors build their arguments.
+Also, engaging with articles from different authors helps you get a better idea about how different authors build their arguments.